S4DS-IEM/S4DS-Bot/README.md

 ii.
 Invalid subreddit index is passed as argument. iii.
 The no. of requested memes is more than 5 at a time.

+`<prefix>autoposton <channel>` -  Posts a meme in the specified channel passed as argument at regular intervals (by default 15 minutes) at coordinated time for all servers.

+`<prefix>autopostoff` - Turns off autoposting for the channel where it is enabled in a server.

+`<prefix>sublist` - Shows a list of available subreddits in './cogs/subreddit.txt' file (currently in gitignore).

+`<prefix>addsub <subreddit_name>` - Adds a subreddit to the list of existing subreddits './cogs/subreddit.txt'.

+`<prefix>delsub <index>` - Removes subreddit at index passed as argument.

+N.B - Errors have been handled for all commands.

 ---------------------------------------------------------------------------------

 So, following the above steps one can easily deploy the bot on a local machine.